lambdamikel/Busch-2090/README.md

 - ``TM16XXFonts`` for alphanumeric 7segment display fonts
 - ``EEPROM`` library

-For the Mega version one, the following standard libraries are used, and already part of the Arduino distribution (version 1.6.6):
+For the Mega version 1, the following standard libraries are used, and already part of the Arduino distribution (version 1.6.6):

 - ``LiquidCrystal`` library
 - ``SPI`` library
 - ``SD`` library

-For the Mega version two, the following standard libraries are used, and already part of the Arduino distribution (version 1.6.6):
+For the Mega version 2, the following standard libraries are used, and already part of the Arduino distribution (version 1.6.6):

 - ``LiquidCrystal`` library
 - ``SPI`` library
 - ``SD`` library

-These libraries are available from Adafruit homepage:
+These additional Adafruit libraries are required for the 7Segment LED backpack displays.
+They are available from the Adafruit homepage:
 - ``Adafruit_LEDBackpack``library
-- ``<Adafruit_GFX`` library
+- ``Adafruit_GFX`` library

 ### Future Work